isc-projects/bind9/doc/arm/general.rst

 .. [#rfc7050] RFC 7050 is updated by RFC 8880.

+.. [#noencryptedfwd] Forwarding DNS queries over encrypted transports is not supported yet.

 .. [#rfc8078] Updating of parent zones is not yet implemented.

+.. [#rfc9103] Strict TLS and Mutual TLS authentication mechanisms are not supported yet.

 .. _internet_drafts: